 Save your work in ArcMap by choosing File/Save and, after navigating to your working directory, naming the file Ex1 (the file will be assigned the extension mxd).
-When you do this, the Ex1.mxd file contains the file location of the geodatabase and the symbology you've chosen for the map display.
+When you do this, the Ex1.mxd file contains the table of contents and symbology information for your map.
 You can shut down Arc Map and then invoke Arc Map again and reload the same map display by clicking on Ex1.mxd.
-Note, however, that if in the mean time you've relocated your data, ArcMap will go back to where you had it at the time the map file was saved.